kumar-shashank/online-grocery-shopping/README.md

 # online-grocery-shopping
 Online Grocery Shopping is an eCommerce based web application for our Web Programming project.
-We had developed a sample in which user can search and find necessary information about any grocery item, can proceed to checkout to buy products.
+I have developed a sample in which user can search and find necessary information about any grocery item, can proceed to checkout to buy products.
 User can create an account, update personal information, can check its past activities, orders and transactions, and cart items.

 # Disclaimer

 This project should not be modified in any way and used anywhere else without my permission.

-If you use this project for phishing purposes after modifying the source code / or by any other means, remember that the original project has nothing to do with phishing or any other malicious purpose.
-Any loss of data or unauthorized access which happened because of such phishing kits would not be my responsibility as that is not my original code.
-Strict legal action would be taken if someone is found modifying it and using it for any unethical purpose.

 # GitHub Repository
 https://github.com/kumar-shashank/online_grocery_shopping/